UnCarter25le/ChineseLiterature/README.md

 > ### 1.
 Do not try to insert data?
 Just pull branch: fourth-without-heavy-files.
 > ### 2.
 Wanna try to insert data, please pull branch: fourth-with-heavy-files(1.2GB or so).

-# Thirdly, importand package edition.
+# Thirdly, important package edition.
 > ### python-3.6.6
 > ### django-1.9.10
 > ### mysql_server-5.7.25